tacmwangi/alx-system_engineering-devops/0x01-shell_permissions/README.md

 2-groups :   a script that prints all the groups the current user is part of.
 3-new_owner :   a script that changes the owner of the file hello to the user betty.
 4-empty :   a script that changes the owner of the file hello to the user betty.
+5-execute :   a script that adds execute permission to the owner of the file hello.